who can contest a will in NSW

 Who Is Not Eligible To Contest a Will in NSW?

-A person who does not fall within the definition of ‘eligible persons’ in section 57 of the Succession Act 2006 (NSW) is not eligible to contest a will in NSW.
+A person who does not fall within the definition of ‘eligible persons’ in section 57 of the Succession Act 2006 (NSW) is not entitled to contest a will in NSW or bring forth a family provision claim.

-Although it is worthwhile noting that a person who is not an ‘eligible person’ for the purposes of a family provision claim under section 59 of the Succession Act 2006 (NSW) may still be eligible to challenge a will on grounds including undue influence, fraud, suspicious circumstances and/or the testator’s lack of testamentary capacity.
+Although it is worthwhile noting that a person who is not an ‘eligible person’ for the purposes of a family provision claim under section 59 of the Succession Act 2006 (NSW) may still be eligible to challenge a will on grounds including undue influence, fraud, suspicious circumstances, the testator’s lack of testamentary capacity, and issues related to probate.

-If you have a question about whether you are an eligible person to contest a will, contact us now on [email protected] or 1300 414 844 for a confidential and obligation-free initial consultation.
+If you have a question about whether you are an eligible person to contest a will, or if you are within 12 months from the date of death and considering contesting a will, contact us now on [email protected] or 1300 414 844 for a confidential and obligation-free initial consultation.

 Want to learn more?